jacksontj/dagyr_tornado_proxy/README.md

 # dagyr_tornado_proxy
 A simple tornado proxy which wraps dagyr DAGs

+Disclaimer: this is still a prototype, its very likely things won't quite work :)

 ## High-Level Operation
 The DAG execution is allowed to modify the request/response in hooks (ingress, egress, etc.) which will then be used by the proxy.